libffcv/ffcv/README.md

 numerous premade training configurations.

 ### ImageNet
 We provide a self-contained script for training ImageNet <it>fast</it>.
-Below we plot the training time versus accuracy frontier for 1-GPU ResNet-18 and 8-GPU ResNet-50 alongside a few baselines:

-[resnet18 plot] [resnet50 plot]
+[Above](#plots) we plot the training time versus accuracy frontier, and the dataloading speeds, for 1-GPU ResNet-18 and 8-GPU ResNet-50 alongside a few baselines.

-**Train your own ImageNet models!** <a href="https://github.com/MadryLab/ffcv/tree/new_ver/examples/imagenet">Use our training script and premade configurations</a> to train any model seen on the above graphs.
+**Train your own ImageNet models!** You can <a href="https://github.com/MadryLab/ffcv/tree/new_ver/examples/imagenet">use our training script and premade configurations</a> to train any model seen on the above graphs.

 ### CIFAR-10
 We also include premade code for efficient training on CIFAR-10 in the `examples/`